Team Qld

 Queensland’s biomedical sector

-US medtech giant Stryker and global healthcare and pharmaceutical company Sanofi have chosen to establish a strong R&D presence in Queensland.
+- Global players such as US medtech giant Stryker and global healthcare and pharmaceutical company Sanofi (Translational Science Hub) have established a strong R&D presence in Queensland.

 Fast facts on Queensland’s biomedical sector